DubFriend/forminator/README.md

 interfaces on the same page.
 In the following examples, the interface is given the name "foo".

+Full working examples with example server implementations can be found in the code.
+See `index.html` or `example_bootstrap.html` for the client implementation, and `crud.php` for a server-side implemenation.

+Tested in ie8, chrome, firefox and safari mobile.

 ### The Form
 ```html
 <!--